Joseph Sharts

-Joseph William Sharts (1875-1965) was an American attorney, political activist, newspaper editor, and novelist.
-Sharts is best remembered as a popular novelist of the first two decades of the 20th century and as a defense attorney in a number of high-profile political trials, including cases involving Socialist Party of America leader Eugene V. Debs, future Workers (Communist) Party leader C. E. Ruthenberg, and radical clergyman William Montgomery Brown.
+Joseph William Sharts (September 14, 1875 – May 15, 1965) was an American political operative, newspaper editor, and novelist.
+Sharts is best remembered as a novelist of the first two decades of the 20th century and as a defense attorney in a number of high-profile political trials, including cases involving Socialist Party of America leader Eugene V. Debs, future Workers (Communist) Party leader C. E. Ruthenberg, and radical clergyman William Montgomery Brown.

 Sharts was a top leader of the Socialist Party of America, sitting on that group's governing National Executive Committee from 1925 to 1932.
-He was three times the Socialist candidate for Governor of Ohio.
+He unsuccessfully ran three times as the Socialist candidate for Governor of Ohio.

 Biography

 Early years

-Joseph Sharts was born September 14, 1875 in Hamilton, Ohio.
+Joseph Sharts was born September 14, 1875, in Hamilton, Ohio.
 He was the son of an attorney who moved the family to the small city of Dayton, Ohio, when Joseph was just a boy.
 It was in Dayton that Sharts attended public school, graduating from high school there.

 After graduation Sharts enrolled at Harvard College, from which he graduated in 1897.